Training Purposes

-School board members make decisions that have significant and long-term consequences for their students, schools and communities.
+School board members make decisions that have significant and long-term consequences for their students, schools, and communities.
 To equip school board members with the necessary knowledge to fulfill their responsibilities, the Arkansas General Assembly requires board members to receive and report annual training.

 The complex challenges of education require policymakers and administrators to address problems from multiple perspectives and across disciplines.
 As a result, school board members benefit from instruction in the following areas: